 How to Optimise Your Branch Network for Maximum Performance in Three Steps

-If you're responsible for optimising your branch network at a bank or other financial institution, you must have the right tools to help you interpret your data.
+If you're responsible for optimising the branch network at a bank or other financial institution, you you will benefit from the right tools to help you interpret your data.
 So why do you need to optimise your branch network in the first place?
 In a nutshell, so you don't get left behind.
 Not only are customer perceptions of the usefulness of bricks-and-mortar branches very different to what they once were, but the financial services sector is currently undergoing a period of unprecedented change, especially when it comes to retail banking.

 As a branch network strategist working in an omnichannel environment, you want to be part of the progressive 92%.
 You need to make sure your branches are reflecting the ever-changing needs of your customers.
 You probably know all too well that there's a growing tendency for customers to opt for internet/mobile banking and cashless transactions, but that there's also a frequently neglected segment of loyal customers who still prefer person-to-person banking in-branch.
 But having access to these customer preference trends is not enough.
 It would help if you had a tool that visually locates all of your branch and associated data.
 And this is where a location software solution can help you draw better conclusions and refine your strategies.
 CleverMaps is here to help you do just that.

 - Whether you're a bank, credit union, co-op, or building society, you'll need to lay the groundwork if you have a branch network.
 You must evaluate your current branch network based on the locations of both your branches and your customers.

 - It makes sense to define what parameters should be taken into consideration.
 Examples might be the number of customers within a given radius of a branch, the home addresses of customers on file, or the frequency of branch visits.
 The data you have on each branch is usually obtained from internal (loyalty programmes, CRM databases) and external (population statistics and demographics) sources.